bgd-labs/umbrella-ui/docs-site/docs/intro.md

 # Umbrella Overview

+Aave Umbrella is a system of permissionless staking smart contracts designed to protect the Aave liquidity protocol.
+Through this system, users can stake their Aave aTokens to earn rewards in exchange for accepting slashing risk—meaning their staked tokens may be reduced to cover potential losses within the Aave liquidity protocol

 ## How does Umbrella work?

 Users can stake assets such as aUSDC into Umbrella and receive a staked version of the same asset (e.g., staked aUSDC) in return, eligible for rewards.
 On the other side, this deposit can be slashed to cover the deficit of the same asset.